diegocardenast/pp4-price-list-portal/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+- The game code is stored in a GitHub repository and was deployed in the Heroku app.
+The steps to deploy are as follows:
+  - Update the requirements file by running in the Gitpod terminal "pip3 freeze > requirements.txt"
+  - Push the latest changes to the GitHub repository
+  - Inside the Heroku account, create a new app with a unique name
+  - Inside the Heroku app settings tab, create a _Config Var_ called `PORT`.
+Set this to `8000`
+  - Inside the Heroku app settings tab, add two buildpacks:
+    - `heroku/python`
+    - `heroku/nodejs`
+  - Inside the Heroku app deploy tab, select GitHub as deployment method and connect the GitHub repository to the Heroku app
+  - Inside the Heroku app deploy tab, click on deploy branch
+  - Click on View App
+  - Done!

+The live link can be found [HERE](https://hangman-game-diego-dd66cfc0fedc.herokuapp.com/)

 The live link can be found [HERE](https://diegocardenast.github.io/CodeBusters/)

+---

 ## Credits